JoseDelVallee/MLSA/README.md

 So learning Azure it’s about tapping into one of the core revenue engines of one of the world’s top tech companies. 💼🚀

 ---

+### 🔍 What Will You Learn?

+These Microsoft Learn courses are designed to give you strong foundations in key areas of modern technology:

+- **☁️ Cloud Computing** – Understand how cloud services work and how to deploy them using Azure.
+- **🤖 Artificial Intelligence** – Explore the basics of AI and how to apply it using Microsoft tools.
+- **📊 Data & Analytics** – Learn how data is stored, managed, and analyzed at scale.
+- **🔐 Security & Compliance** – Discover how to protect data and meet modern compliance standards.
+- **⚙️ Power Platform & Automation** – Build low-code apps and automate workflows with ease.
+- **💻 Software Development** – Improve your coding skills with C#, GitHub, and GitHub Copilot.

+---